electrode-io/electrode-native/docs/overview/contributing.md

 With this setup, you can also use Electrode Native as any other non-developer user.
 You can install new released platform versions or even switch between versions.
 The only difference with a regular user will be that you'll have access to version `1000.0.0` of the platform, which is the development version.

+## Electrode Native development remarks

+Electrode Native workspace is composed of multiple independent packages (all prefixed by `ern-`) that are managed by [lerna].
+When using the development vesion, after pulling the latest from our `master`, you might sometime experience some errors such as `Cannot find module ...` when running `ern` again.
+This is because some new package dependencies might have been added to one or more `ern-` modules and needs to be installed.
+The same apply if you add a new package dependency to the `package.json` of one of the `ern-` module project, you'll need to install it through [lerna].

+The way to do this is to just run `npm run rebuild` command from the root directory of your Electrode Native clone.

 ## Guidelines for code contributions